Rach-toomuchgoogling/kani-world-docs/Algorand Assets/KC/peer-to-peer.md

+## Peer to Peer
+While both algo and scum (in-game item) are both  used to facilitate many trades between players, Kani Coin sees heavy useage as well.

 ## Kani Coin Auctions
 Kani Coin Auctions is a channel for any auction in Kani Coin.
 Community members are welcome to list anything they like in this channel and moderate the